cassiozen/mithryn-ttrpg/gm guide.md

 ## Setting

-“History is written by the victors”
+“History is written by the victors.”

 The setting in this game is a reimagining of one of fantasy’s most enduring tales — but from the perspective of the conquered peoples of the east, long branded as monsters by their enemies.

-As GM, you might want to conceal the full truth at first (Players already start with only fragments of Mithryn's history), then lead them to gradually figure it out.
+As GM, you might want to conceal the whole truth at first (Players already start with only fragments of Mithryn’s history), then lead them to gradually figure it out.
 When the moment comes, or if you notice they are already suspecting, a casual name drop can make the revelation strike with tremendous weight.

 ### The secrets of Mithryn

 There was a time when Mithryn was the beating heart of the known world.
 Standing on a high plateau surrounded by the slopes of Mount Amaroth, the sleeping fire-mountain whose soil was richer than any valley.
-Imposible terraces climbed the mountain’s sides — not gentle, pastoral gardens, but soaring vertical orchards and hanging fields in sheer defiance of gravity, overflowing with fruit, vegetables, and grain.
+Impossible terraces climbed the mountain’s sides — not gentle, pastoral gardens, but soaring vertical orchards and hanging fields in sheer defiance of gravity, overflowing with fruit, vegetables, and grain.
 The fruit grown here was famed for its sweetness; vegetables, herbs, and grains were prized across the lands.

 Within the city walls, light from crystalline lamps spilled into broad plazas where orators debated beneath flowering trees.